NCERT Solutions for Class 11 Chemistry Chapter 7 - Redox Reactions

 • $K$ is a reducing agent and $O_{2}$ is an oxidizing agent

-$K+O_{2}\rightarrow K_{2}O$ (K is in excess) [O.N of O -2] (lower O.S.)
+$K+O_{2}\rightarrow K_{2}O$ (K is in excess) [O.N of O is -2] (lower O.S.)

-$K+O_{2}\rightarrow K_{2}O_{2}$ (O is in excess) [O.N of O -1] (lower O.S.)
+$K+O_{2}\rightarrow K_{2}O_{2}$ (O is in excess) [O.N of O is -1] (lower O.S.)

 Question 7.12(a) How do you count for the following observations?

-Though alkaline potassium permanganate and acidic potassium permanganate both are used as oxidants, yet in the manufacture of benzoic acid from toluene we use alcoholic potassium permanganate as an oxidant.
-Why ?
+Though alkaline potassium permanganate and acidic potassium permanganate both are used as oxidants, yet in the manufacture of benzoic acid from toluene, we use alcoholic potassium permanganate as an oxidant.
+Why?
 Write a balanced redox equation for the reaction.

 Answer :